Susan K. McComas: Social issues

 During the 2005 legislative session, McComas introduced legislation to ban egg donation for in vitro fertilisation or stem cell research.
 In 2023, she introduced legislation to prohibit women from getting an abortion without first having a medical ultrasound.

 In April 2010, McComas voted against an impeachment resolution against Maryland Attorney General Doug Gansler for issuing an opinion supporting same-sex marriage.
 During the 2012 legislative session, she voted against the Civil Marriage Protection Act, which legalized same-sex marriage in Maryland.

 In 2013, McComas opposed a bill to repeal the death penalty in Maryland, saying that it would make people feel less safe.

 During the 2016 legislative session, McComas opposed a bill to abolish the statute of limitations for child sexual abuse cases, saying that she was "skeptical it would do any good".
 She was criticized by sexual abuse survivors for her response to an email from University of Maryland biotech researcher John Plaschke, who had emailed McComas asking her to support the bill, in which she wrote: "I hope that you have sought treatment and have moved beyond the abuse.
 It is very much about your personal resilience to live and thrive."

 In 2017, McComas supported legislation to establish statewide police standards on the handling of rape kits.

 During the 2019 legislative session, McComas voted against a bill to decriminalize attempted suicide, arguing that it would discourage police from preventing people from committing suicide.

-In November 2025, McComas opposed a bill to ban 287(g) program agreements in Maryland, saying that restrictions on the program could put communities at risk.